MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-manage-groups.md

 ---
 ms.assetid: d830d226-80d0-4132-8b3c-d3de545f5fa2
 title: Creating and Managing Groups
-description: This article describes how to create and configure groups for scoping in Operations Manager 2016.
+description: This article describes how to create and configure groups for scoping in Operations Manager.
 author: mgoedtel
 ms.author: magoedte
 manager: carmonm
 ms.date: 11/15/2016
 ms.custom: na
-ms.prod: system-center-threshold
+ms.prod: system-center-2016
 ms.technology: operations-manager
 ms.topic: article
 ---

 # Creating and managing groups

-In System Center 2016 - Operations Manager, groups are logical collections of objects, such as Windows-based computers, hard disks, or instances of Microsoft SQL Server.
+In System Center Operations Manager, groups are logical collections of objects, such as Windows-based computers, hard disks, or instances of Microsoft SQL Server.
 You create a group by using the Create Group Wizard.
 You can explicitly assign membership to a group or you can create rules that will generate a dynamic group membership.

 Some of the purposes for using groups are: